-C.D.
+- D.C.
 Reliability of Discount Rates.
-As a test of the consistency between the Discount Rates and the investment process being modeled, the actuary shall perform the following calculation:

-- 1. For a selected Scenario and Asset Segment, set the starting asset amount exactly equal to the Scenario Reserve for that Asset Segment (which is likely to be different than the starting asset amount used to determine the Scenario Reserve). - 2.
-Project the accumulated assets to the end of the Projection Period using the same model and assumptions used to calculate the Scenario Reserve. - 3.
+As a test of the consistency between the Discount Rates and the investment process being modeled, the actuary shall perform the following calculation: - 1.
+For a selected Scenario and Asset Segment, set the starting asset amount exactly equal to the Scenario Reserve for that Asset Segment (which is likely to be different than the starting asset amount used to determine the Scenario Reserve). - Project the accumulated assets to the end of the Projection YearPeriod that gave rise to the Greatest Present Value of Accumulated Deficiencies using the same model and assumptions used to calculate the Scenario Reserve. - 3.
 Discount the value in C.2. to the valuation date using the path of Discount Rates used to calculate the Scenario Reserve, and add the amount to the Scenario Reserve. - 4.
-Provide an explanation if the amount in C.3. is materially different than the Scenario Reserve.
+Provide an explanation if the amount in C.3. is materially different than zerothe Scenario Reserve.